MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/azure-ad-security-content.md

   You can use PIM to [require approval](/azure/active-directory/privileged-identity-management/pim-resource-roles-configure-role-settings) or justification for activating administrative roles.
 Users can maintain normal privileges most of the time, and request and receive access to roles they need to complete administrative or specialized tasks.
 When they complete their work and sign out, or the time limit on their access expires, they can reauthenticate with their standard user permissions.

-- [Microsoft cloud app security (MCAS)](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/cloud-app-security) is a *cloud app security broker (CAS-B)* that analyzes traffic logs to discover and monitor the applications and services in use in your organization.
-With MCAS, you can:
+- [Microsoft Defender for Cloud Apps](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/cloud-app-security) is a *cloud access security broker (CAS-B)* that analyzes traffic logs to discover and monitor the applications and services in use in your organization.
+With Defender for Cloud Apps, you can:
   - [Create policies](/cloud-app-security/control-cloud-apps-with-policies) to manage interaction with apps and services
   - Identify applications as [sanctioned or unsanctioned](/cloud-app-security/governance-discovery)
   - [Control and limit access to data](/cloud-app-security/governance-actions)
   - [Apply information protection](/cloud-app-security/azip-integration) to guard against information loss

-  MCAS can also work with [access policies](/cloud-app-security/access-policy-aad) and [session policies](/cloud-app-security/session-policy-aad) to control user access to SaaS apps.
+  Defender for Cloud Apps can also work with [access policies](/cloud-app-security/access-policy-aad) and [session policies](/cloud-app-security/session-policy-aad) to control user access to SaaS apps.
 For example, you can:
   - [Limit the IP ranges](/azure/active-directory/conditional-access/location-condition) that can access apps
   - [Require MFA](/azure/active-directory/authentication/concept-mfa-howitworks) for app access
   - [Allow activities only from within approved apps](/azure/active-directory/conditional-access/app-based-conditional-access)